Emergency Intervention

 Finalizing Intervention Recommendations

 When the Emergency Intervention is complete, the Intervener, all parties, and attorneys must appear at the designated time in the referring judge’s courtroom.
-Children should remain in the Children’s Advocacy Room, and not be present in the courtroom as the Intervener makes their report to the judge.
+Children should remain in the Children’s Room, and not be present in the courtroom as the Intervener makes their report to the judge.
 The Intervener appears at the status hearing to make recommendations.
 The Intervener’s recommendations may be in writing and/or presented orally.
 If the parties reach their own agreement resolving the emergency issue during the Emergency Intervention, the Intervener may offer the agreement as part of the recommendations if the Intervener feels that the parties’ agreement serves the best interests of the child(ren).

 Frequently Asked Questions